daos-stack/daos/docs/release/support_matrix.draft.md

-# DAOS Version 2.8 Support Matrix
+# DAOS Version 3.0 Support Matrix

+THIS IS A DRAFT DOCUMENT, NOT VALID UNTIL DAOS 3.0 GA

 ## Community Support and Commercial Support